ioanniskousis/Enumerable/README.md

 ## Testing

-You may test each method using the test file with the corresponding name.
+You may test each method using the test file with the corresponding name or you may run tests.rb to test all methods at once.
 Also, multiply_els.rb is explicitly for testing the my_inject method, according to the requirements.

 ### Built With